NicholasDJM/Glimesh-Widgets/readme.md

 Of course, where it says “REPLACE ME WITH SERVER ID”, you need to get the server ID and copy/paste it there.

 To get the ID, go to your Discord server settings, go down to Widget, turn on “Enable server widget”, and copy the server ID, then paste into the alt text section of your image.

-The image doesn’t have to be the image we provide, it can be any image, though I recommend one of two above.
+The image doesn’t have to be the images we provide, it can be any image, though I recommend one of two above.

+## Adblockers

+You may find that the Twitter widget doesn’t load, and only says “Tweets by…”, check to make sure your adblocker isn’t blocking Twitter.
+For Firefox users, make sure the built-in tracker protection is turned off: At the beginning of the address bar is a shield icon, click that and turn off tracking protection.

+If you prefer not to see the Twitter widget to protect against tracking, simply disable it in the Widget Settings (The cog wheel at the top right).

 ## [Shields.io](https://shields.io)